ptcalex/thingworx-9.1/README.md

 - Update the Tomcat9 version to the [latest version](https://tomcat.apache.org/download-90.cgi)
 - Update the OpenSSL version to the [latest version](http://wiki.overbyte.eu/wiki/index.php/ICS_Download#Download_OpenSSL_Binaries_.28required_for_SSL-enabled_components.29)
 - Tailor the SSL CONFIGURATION to your environemnt

-Stage files in the staging folder
-- `Thingworx.war`: bring your own ThingWorx
-- License file: bring your own license

 # How to update the service installer and removal scripts